dbcls/sparql-proxy/PLUGINS.md

 ## Usage

-List the directories of plugins to be used in `plugin.conf`.
+List the directories of plugins to be used in `files/plugin.conf`.
 If the line starts with `#`, it is treated as a comment and ignored.

-Then specify the path to `plugin.conf` to `PLUGINS` environment variable when starting the SPARQL-proxy.
-For example, `PLUGINS=/path/to/plugin.conf`.
-This will activate the plugin mechanism.

 Note that plugins are applied in the order specified in this file.
 That is, the first plugin in the list receives from the request from the client, then next plugin receives the request from the previous plugin, and so on.
 Responses are processed in the reverse order.